Thunderball (film): Plot

-SPECTRE operative Emilio Largo devises a plan to hold NATO to ransom by hijacking two atomic bombs from a Royal Air Force (RAF) Avro Vulcan strategic jet bomber during a training exercise.
-To facilitate Largo's plans, SPECTRE operative Count Lippe recruits Angelo Palazzi to oversee the theft of the bombs.
-With help from SPECTRE agent Fiona Volpe, Lippe has Palazzi surgically alter his face to match that of French Air Force pilot François Derval, who is assisting in the exercise.
-Volpe and Palazzi murder the real Derval, while they are staying at the Shrublands health resort, only for the latter to demand more money.
-Volpe acquiesces, merely to have him continue with their operation.
-Following the plan, Palazzi successfully hijacks the bomber, killing its crew, and lands it in shallow waters within the Bahamas.
-While the bombs are recovered by his men, Largo murders Palazzi for reneging on his original deal with SPECTRE.
+SPECTRE operative Emilio Largo devises a plan to hold NATO to ransom by hijacking two atomic bombs from a RAF Avro Vulcan bomber during a training exercise.

+While staying at the Shrublands health resort, SPECTRE operative Count Lippe has French Air Force pilot François Derval murdered and replaced by Angelo Palazzi, whose face has been surgically altered to match Derval's.
+At the last minute, Palazzi demands more money, to which SPECTRE agent Fiona Volpe acquiesces, to have him continue with their operation.
+Palazzi hijacks the bomber, killing its crew, and lands it in shallow waters within the Bahamas.
+While the bombs are recovered by his men, Largo kills Palazzi.

-British secret agent James Bond, recuperating at Shrublands after a previous assignment, notices Lippe's presence and keeps him under observation, discovering Derval's body.
-Upon being urgently recalled to London, Bond finds himself targeted by Lippe for trying to interfere.
-Before he can defend himself, Volpe kills Lippe for jeopardizing Largo's scheme.
-Once back in London, Bond learns that all 00 agents are being put on high alert following the theft of the bombs, after being informed a major city in the United States or the United Kingdom will be destroyed unless £100 million is paid to SPECTRE within seven days.
-While in talks with M on his assignment, Bond requests he be assigned to Nassau, Bahamas, to contact Derval's sister Domino, after recognising Derval from the photo given to the agents in their main briefing as the body he found at the resort.
+British secret agent James Bond, recuperating at Shrublands after killing SPECTRE assassin Jacques Bouvar, notices Lippe and keeps him under observation, and after Bond and Lippe survive mutual assassination attempts, Bond discovers Derval's body.
+Upon returning to London, Bond again finds himself targeted by Lippe.
+Volpe kills Lippe, whose recruitment of Angelo jeopardised Largo's scheme.
+All 00 agents are put on high alert after SPECTRE threatens that a major city in the United States or United Kingdom will be destroyed unless they are paid £100 million within seven days.
+Bond requests of M that he be assigned to Nassau, Bahamas, to contact Derval's sister Domino, after recognising Derval as the body he found at the resort.